Set up RBAC in Weaviate

 - Configure

-, and once we create a new role, we will assign it to user-b
+, and once we create a new role, we will also create a new user custom-user

 Read and write permissions